What is Leverage?

 The Meaning of Operating, Financial, and Combined Leverage

-Leverage, as a business term, refers to debt or to the borrowing of funds to finance the purchase of inventory, equipment and other company assets.
+Leverage, as a business term, refers to debt or to borrowing funds to finance the purchase of inventory, equipment and other company assets.
 Business owners can use either debt or equity to finance or buy the company's assets.
-Using debt, or leverage, increases the company's risk of bankruptcy.
-It also increases the company's returns; specifically its return on equity.
-This is true because, if debt financing is used rather than equity financing, then the owner's equity is not diluted by issuing more shares of stock.
+Using debt, or leverage, increases the company's risk of bankruptcy - but, it also can increase the company's profits and returns; specifically its return on equity.
+This is true because if debt financing is used rather than equity financing then the owner's equity is not diluted by issuing more shares of stock.

 With debt financing, regardless if whether the interest charges are from a loan or line of credit, the interest payments are tax deductible.
 In addition, by making timely payments a company will establish a positive payment history and business credit rating.